omeka/omeka-s-enduser/docs/modules/ositemimporter.md

 **Item set**: If you wish, select one or more item sets to which the imported items will be assigned.

 **Exclude Media**: Check this if you want the import to exclude media.
 If not checked, media will be imported as normal.
-If you decide to change this configuration at a later date, you will need to take a new snapshot and process a new import for those changes to take place.
+If you decide to change this configuration at a later date, you will need to take a new snapshot and process a new import.
 There is no capacity for continuous automatic syncing of data.

-**Exclude item sets**: Check this if you want the import to exclude item sets (within the parameters of your query, if a query is set).
-If not checked, the remote installation's item sets will be imported as normal.
+**Exclude item sets**: Check this if you want the import to exclude item sets.
+If your query is set, this will be within the parameters of your query.
+If not checked, the remote installation's item sets import as normal.

-**Keep removed resources**: Check this if, during import, you want to keep local resources from a previous import that were removed from the current remote snapshot.
-If checked, removed resources will remain locally but will no longer be managed by this import.
+**Keep removed resources**: Check this if you want to keep local resources from a previous import that were removed from the current remote snapshot.
+If checked, this import will no longer manage removed resources, but they will remain locally.
 If not checked, removed resources will be deleted locally as normal.

-**Add remote site URL**: If you would like to indicate the general source of the imported item, enter the URL to the site from which the imported resources are derived.
-If entered, this will be added to every imported resource, saved as a value using the property `osii:source_site`.
-You may wish to use a specific Omeka site URL, such as `http://your-domain-name.edu/omeka-s/s/sitename/`, rather than the base installation URL here; but note that all items will be imported with this link whether they are part of any one site or not.
+**Add remote site URL**: You may want to indicate the general source of the imported item.
+Do this by entering the URL to the site from which the imported resources are derived.
+If entered, this will be added to every imported resource and save as a value.
+It will use the property `osii:source_site`.
+You may wish to use a specific Omeka site URL,rather than the base installation URL here.
+For example, .
+For example, such as `http://your-domain-name.edu/omeka-s/s/sitename/`.
+Note that all items will be imported with this link whether they are part of any one site or not.

-**Add remote resource URL**: Check this if you want to add the remote item's canonical URL to every imported item, saved as a value using the property `osii:source_resource`.
-This will provide a direct link to the original item via the API, in the form `http://your-domain-name.edu/omeka-s/api/items/1234`, rather than a link to an item view page on any particular site.
+**Add remote resource URL**: Check this if you want to add the remote item's canonical URL to every imported item.
+It will save as a value using the property `osii:source_resource`.
+This will provide a direct link to the original item via the API rather than a link to an item view page on any particular site.
+This will take the form `http://your-domain-name.edu/omeka-s/api/items/1234`,

 Save your configuration choices by clicking on the "Submit" button in the upper right corner of the interface.
 Once this import is configured, it is saved for future editing and updating.